Rosalind Franklin (rover): Pasteur payload

 The rover will search for two types of subsurface life signatures, morphological and chemical.
-It will not analyse atmospheric samples, and it has no dedicated meteorological station, although the Kazachok lander that will deploy the rover is equipped with a meteorological station.
+It will not analyse atmospheric samples, and it has no dedicated meteorological station.
 The 26 kg scientific payload comprises the following survey and analytical instruments:

 Panoramic Camera (PanCam)

 PanCam has been designed to perform digital terrain mapping for the rover and to search for morphological signatures of past biological activity preserved on the texture of surface rocks.
 The PanCam Optical Bench (OB) mounted on the Rover mast includes two wide angle cameras (WACs) for multi-spectral stereoscopic panoramic imaging, and a high resolution camera (HRC) for high-resolution colour imaging.
 PanCam will also support the scientific measurements of other instruments by taking high-resolution images of locations that are difficult to access, such as craters or rock walls, and by supporting the selection of the best sites to carry out exobiology studies.
 In addition to the OB, PanCam includes a calibration target (PCT), Fiducial Markers (FidMs) and Rover Inspection Mirror (RIM).
 The PCT's stained glass calibration targets will provide a UV-stable reflectance and colour reference for PanCam and ISEM, allowing for the generation of calibrated data products.